 The USS Diamond Head was built by the North Carolina Shipbuilding Company in Wilmington, North Carolina.
-Mrs. D. Bill sponsored the vessel and on its commissioning day, 9 August 1945, Lieutenant Commander F. C. Snow was assigned commanding officer.
+Mrs. D. Bill sponsored the vessel, and on its commissioning day, 9 August 1945, Lieutenant Commander F. C. Snow was assigned commanding officer.
 In September 1945, the ship was ordered to Norfolk Commander, Service Force in the Atlantic.
 By August 1946, the ship had been placed into the reserve fleet and, thus, out of active duty.
-This changed in August 1951 when the U.S. Navy was responding to the request of having more naval forces in the key conflict zones of the Korean War.
+This changed in August 1951 when the U.S. Navy was responding to the request for more naval forces in the key conflict zones of the Korean War.
 As part of its duty, the Diamond Head was to report to the United States Atlantic Fleet, mainly taking over logistics operations.
 Through the 1960s, the ship conducted operations off the east coast but also in the waters of the Caribbean while also accompanying the 6th Fleet during five deployments in the Mediterranean.

 Asbestos Risks on the USS Diamond Head (AE-19)

-With World War II and then the Vietnam War pressuring for more American naval forces to be present in the combat areas, the demand for shipbuilding increased drastically in that period and with it the usage of asbestos.
-Asbestos has a low electrical conductivity and it is flexible and strong which gave manufacturers the idea to add it to other materials in order to make them more durable.
-Until the 1970s when the majority of asbestos uses were banned, Navy ships were covered in asbestos insulation, putting everyone in service at risk of exposure.
+With World War II and then the Vietnam War pressuring for more American naval forces to be present in the combat areas, the demand for shipbuilding increased drastically in that period, and with it, the usage of asbestos.
+Asbestos has a low electrical conductivity, and it is flexible and strong, which gave manufacturers the idea to add it to other materials in order to make them more durable.
+Until the 1970s, when the majority of asbestos uses were banned, Navy ships were covered in asbestos insulation, putting everyone in service at risk of exposure.

 Have You Been Exposed to Asbestos on the USS Diamond Head (AE-19)?